 How to Buy National Grid Stock

-1. Choose where to buy National Grid stock: You need to decide on a stock brokerage, but don't worry - we've tested dozens of stock brokerages and apps to help you figure out where to buy National Grid stock.
+1. Choose where to buy National Grid stock: You need to pick an online brokerage, but don't worry - we've analyzed dozens of stock brokerages and apps to help you decide where to buy National Grid stock.

 2. Create a brokerage account: Sign up for 0% commission trading with the highest-rated brokerage we've found.

-3. Deposit money your brokerage account: Choose your method of payment and add your information.
+3. Deposit money your brokerage account: Pick your payment method and add your information.

-5. Make your NGG buy order: Decide if you will purchase NGG shares at the current market price or use a limit order to buy NGG stock at a particular price.
+5. Make your NGG buy order: Decide if you will purchase NGG shares at the current market price or use a limit order to purchase NGG shares at a given price.

-6. Get updates on your NGG position: Create a watchlist to watch your investment in National Grid shares.
+6. Get updates on your NGG position: Create a watchlist to get live updates on your position in National Grid shares.

 Step 1: Choose where to buy National Grid stock

-You will need an online brokerage account in order to access the NYSE market and buy NGG stock.
+You will need an online brokerage account to access the NYSE market and buy NGG stock.

-A brokerage account is an investment account that allows you to buy and sell a number of investments, such as stocks, bonds, mutual funds, and ETFs.
+A brokerage account is an investment account that enables you to buy and sell a variety of investments, including stocks, bonds, mutual funds, and ETFs.

-We believe that eToro is the best stock brokerage.
+Based on our analysis, eToro is the best brokerage.
 Here's why:

 • Invest in stocks with 0% commissions: Invest without commissions.

-• Buy fractional shares: Even if you can't afford a full share, you can still buy the stock.
+• Buy fractional shares: Even if you can't afford a full share, you can still invest in the stock.

-• Access to world markets: From Tech to Real Estate, New York to London (for US users, only US stocks are available) — you can fill your portfolio with stocks from the globe's leading stock exchanges.
+• Access to world markets: From Tech to Energy, New York to Tokyo (for US users, only US stocks are available) — you can fill your portfolio with stocks from the globe's leading stock exchanges.

-• Social investing: eToro offers a community with more than 20 million users around the world.
-Talk to, learn from, and copy the crypto trades of other investors.
+• Social investing: eToro boasts a community of more than 20 million users around the world.
+Talk to, learn from, and copy the crypto trades of top investors.

 • Security: eToro is a regulated and licensed fintech leader.

-• Buy other assets: Such as ETFs and cryptos.
+• Buy other financial assets: Such as ETFs and cryptos.

-Get $10 towards your share purchase by signing up for an account with eToro now.
+Get $10 towards your purchase of stock by signing up for an account with eToro now.
 This offer is only for US users.

 Open eToro Account